ansys/pyansys-dev-guide/doc/source/overview/index.rst

 - Machine learning using `TensorFlow <https://www.tensorflow.org/>`_

 .. note::
-   If you are new to GitHub, we suggest that you visit `The ReadMe Project
+   If you are new to GitHub, you should visit `The ReadMe Project
    <https://github.com/readme>`_.
 It is a dedicated platform for highlighting
    the best from the open source software community.
-Each monthly newletter provides links to feature articles, developer stories, guides, and podcasts.
+Each monthly newsletter provides links to feature articles, developer stories, guides, and podcasts.

 .. toctree::